 - **Scrape seeds from one vanilla bean and add to the milk mixture in step 3**

 - Add the milk, salt, 1/4-cup sugar and lightly beaten egg yolks to tapioca and stir over medium heat until boiling.
 Simmer uncovered over very low heat for 10-15 minutes.
 Stir often.
-Mixture will get very thick.
+The mixture will get very thick.

 - Cool 15 minutes then add vanilla, gently stirring to combine.
 Pour pudding into a bowl and either refrigerate or serve.